kcelebi/kcelebi/README.md

 ## Hi, I'm Kaya! 👋

 I am a 2nd-year student at Duke University double-majoring in Computer Science and Statistics.
-I've been programming since the 7th grade and am incredibly impassioned with topics relating to machine learning, computer network architectures, and quantum computing.
+I've been programming since the 7th grade and am incredibly impassioned with topics relating to machine learning, computer network architectures, finance, quantum computing, and mathematics.
 I truly care about the opportunities to create products with meaningful applications using the powerful tools of Computer Science.
 Feel free to explore my past and ongoing projects!

 ## Ongoing Projects 🗺